This page is for donor offspring. It includes stories, advice, articles, and research related to donor offspring.

 10 and under: 4,244

 WENDY KRAMER'S MEMOIR!
 In January 2020 we published Wendy's memoir: Donor Family Matters: My Story of Raising a Profoundly Gifted Donor-Conceived Child, Redefining Family, and Building the Donor Sibling Registry.
 This is the story of Wendy Kramer and her donor-conceived child, Ryan, who eventually found his biological father and 19 half-siblings.
 Wendy and Ryan created the Donor Sibling Registry, the world’s largest platform for mutual-consent contact of sperm, egg, and embryo donors, donor-conceived children and adults, and their parents.
-Order on Barnes & Noble or Amazon!
+Order on Bookshop, Barnes & Noble, or Amazon!

 BOOK FOR DONOR KIDS!
 In 2018 we published a book for young donor-conceived children: Your Family: A Donor Kid's Story.
 This book goes beyond the simple question of "Where did I come from?" to address donors and half-siblings.
 Order on Bookshop, Barnes & Noble, or Amazon, or mail a check for $17 (which includes shipping) to PO Box 1571, Nederland CO, 80466.